fuseinabowl/ludum-dare-53/AnthonyTODO.md

 # Train moving

-- Smoothing at ends aka accelleration
+- Smoothing at ends aka acceleration
 - Carriages
 - Flipping direction of carriages at ends